braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/payments/revenuecat.md

 ### Add a sandbox API key for Testing

-Only production purchase events will be sent if you only provide one Braze REST API key to RevenueCat.
+If you only provide one Braze REST API key to RevenueCat, only production events will be sent.
 If you also want to send sandbox testing events, [create another Braze REST API key][11] and add it to your Braze settings in RevenueCat.

 [2]: {{site.baseurl}}/api/objects_filters/user_alias_object/
 [3]: {% image_buster /assets/img/revenuecat/braze_settings_in_revenuecat.png %}